qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 **Symbol Properties**

 The symbol properties dialog allows the user to specify different properties of the symbol to be rendered.
-In the top left part of the dialog, you find a preview of the current symbol as it will be displayed in the map canvas.
+In the bottom left part of the dialog, you find a preview of the current symbol as it will be displayed in the map canvas.
-Below the preview is the list of symbol layers.
-To start the symbol properties dialog, click the **[** |mActionOptions| **Properties...]** button in the :guilabel:`Style` tab of the :guilabel:`Layer Properties` dialog.
+Above the preview is the list of symbol layers.
+To start the symbol properties dialog, click the **[** |mActionOptions| **Change...]** button in the :guilabel:`Style` tab of the :guilabel:`Layer Properties` dialog.

 The control panels allow adding or removing layers, changing the position